jose-techcode/BOT_Luamod/README.md

 # 1. Bot Luamod

-The "Bot Luamod" is a Discord bot whose main function is to moderate a server, provide a logging system for monitoring, and offer features for members and developers, including AI commands (chatbot).
+The "BOT Luamod" is a Discord bot whose main function is to moderate a server, provide a logging system for monitoring, and offer features for members and developers, including AI commands (chatbot).
 By cloning the repository, you can enter "developer mode," control the AI, and access a local REST API, provided you configure these elements correctly.

 # 2. Features